MNL-Bandit with Knapsacks: a near-optimal algorithm

 \ABSTRACT{ We consider a dynamic assortment selection problem where a seller has a fixed inventory of $N$ substitutable products and faces an unknown demand that arrives sequentially over $T$ periods.
-In each period, the seller needs to decide on the assortment of products (of cardinality at most $K$) to offer to the customers.
-The customer's response follows an unknown multinomial logit model (MNL) with parameters $v$.
-The goal of the seller is to maximize the total expected revenue given the fixed initial inventory of $N$ products.
-We give a policy that achieves a regret of $\regretBound$, where $\vmax\leq 1$ is the maximum utility for any product and $\qmin$ the minimum inventory level, under a mild assumption on the model parameters.
-In particular, our policy achieves a near-optimal $\tilde O(\sqrt{T})$ regret in a large-inventory setting.
+In each period, the seller needs to decide on the assortment of products (satisfying certain constraints) to offer to the customers.
+The customer's response follows an unknown multinomial logit model (MNL) with parameter $\boldsymbol{v}$.
+If customer selects product $i \in [N]$, the seller receives revenue $r_i$.
+The goal of the seller is to maximize the total expected revenue from the $T$ customers given the fixed initial inventory of $N$ products.
+We present MNLwK-UCB, a UCB-based algorithm and characterize its regret under different regimes of inventory size.
+We show that when the inventory size grows quasi-linearly in time, MNLwK-UCB achieves a $\Tilde{O}(N + \sqrt{NT})$ regret bound.
+We also show that for a smaller inventory (with growth $\sim T^{\alpha}$, $\alpha < 1$), MNLwK-UCB achieves a $\Tilde{O}(N(1 + T^{\frac{1 - \alpha}{2}}) + \sqrt{NT})$.
+In particular, over a long time horizon $T$, the rate $\Tilde{O}(\sqrt{NT})$ is always achieved regardless of the constraints and the size of the inventory. }

-Our policy builds upon the UCB-based approach for MNL-bandit without inventory constraints in \cite{DBLP:journals/corr/AgrawalAGZ17a} and addresses the inventory constraints through an exponentially sized LP for which we present a tractable approximation while keeping the $\tilde O(\sqrt{T})$ regret bound. }

 \KEYWORDS{Exploration-exploitation, assortment optimization, multinomial logit, inventory constraints, online learning}